Pratt & Whitney JT8D: Production

-More than 14,000 JT8D engines have been produced, totaling more than one-half billion hours of service, with more than 350 operators, making it the most popular of all low-bypass turbofan engines ever produced.
+More than 14,000 JT8D engines have been produced, totaling more than 500 million hours of service, with more than 350 operators, making it the most popular of all low-bypass turbofan engines ever produced.
 Regular production ended in 1985, but some replacement engines were produced for military aircraft in 2011.
 Mainline airline use of the JT8D continued until 2020 when Delta Air Lines retired their MD-88 fleet early due to the COVID-19 pandemic.